Casa Multisig Security: Mobile Key Overview

 Restoring From Backup

-To restore your mobile key on a new device, all you have to do is log into the Casa Keymaster app.
+To restore your mobile key on a new device, all you have to do is log into Casa App.
 The app will automatically notice if mobile keys are missing and will attempt to find a cloud backup.

 Remember that your phone must be logged into the same Google account (Android) or iCloud account (iOS) that you originally used to backup your mobile key.